- Home

 There are many reasons why you might want to return to education in later life.
 Perhaps you’d like to gain a qualification to advance or change your career.
 Or maybe you simply want to learn more about a subject you’re passionate about.

-Whatever your reason, choosing to invest your time in acquiring new knowledge is rarely a bad idea.
+Whatever your reason, choosing to invest time in acquiring new knowledge is rarely a bad idea.
 But even so, it’s common for older adults to have some reservations about taking the plunge.

 1. Will I fit in with the other students?

 When going back to education in later life, it can also be easy to assume that younger students wouldn’t be interested in socialising with people older than them.
-But, by putting yourself out there, you might be pleasantly surprised.
+But by putting yourself out there, you might be pleasantly surprised.

 Rest Less member Christine, who went back to university in her 50s, had this to say about the younger students on her course:

-“I just got on so well with everyone and there was no age difference in their eyes.
+“I just got on so well with everyone, and there was no age difference in their eyes.
 Well, if there was, it didn’t appear like that.
 I think they kept me going and kept me young.”

 What’s more, many course providers, particularly universities, have plenty of support available when it comes to developing things like academic writing and research skills.
-So before you commit to a course, it’s worth checking out what kind of support is will be made available to you.
+So before you commit to a course, it’s worth checking out what kind of support will be made available to you.

 3. Will I be able to afford to return to education?

-Some schemes involve a loan that you’ll have to pay back at a later date, such as Student Finance Loan or an Advanced Learner Loan.
+Some schemes involve a loan that you’ll have to pay back at a later date, such as a Student Finance Loan or Advanced Learner Loan.
 However, you may also be eligible to apply for grants and bursaries to help pay for your course, which you don’t typically have to pay back.

 4. How can I balance my studies and my other responsibilities?